Soft Ginger Molasses Cookies

 1. In the bowl of a stand mixer fitted with paddle attachment, combine butter and brown sugar.
 Beat on medium high for 4-5 min until super light and fluffy.

-2. While butter and sugar are beating, in a medium sized bowl combine flour, baking soda, baking powder, salt, and spices.
+2. While butter and sugar are beating, in a medium sized bowl combine flour, baking soda, salt, and spices.
 Whisk thoroughly to combine.

 5. When ready to bake, preheat oven to 350˚.
 Place oven rack on the center rung.